zavenco/flutter-github-actions-example/README.md

 ### Continuous Integration and Deployment

 CI and CD are performed using GitHub Actions.
-[Here](.github/workflows/flutter-ci.yml) you can see configuration file.
+[Here](.github/workflows) you can see configuration files.

-### Environment variables:
+### Environment variables

 - Services accounts
     - `CI_TEST_FIREBASE_SERVICE_ACCOUNT_PRODUCTION`